 Diversity and inclusion are fundamental elements of our value set.
-We already achieved a lot, but there is still a lot to do.
-We ask female techmakers, tech pioneers and coders out there: Is it time for women in tech to change the status quo and enlarge the female digital footprint?
+We’ve already achieved a lot, but there’s still so much more to do.
+We asked female techmakers, digital pioneers and coders out there: Is it time for us to enlarge the “Fe:male Digital Footprint”?

 The internet began with the decentralisation of communication – we gained more power over the kind of information we had at our disposal and wanted to consume.
 Are we currently experiencing a new freedom through decentralised financial flows?